Examples#

 SLCP (Simple Likelihood Complex Posterior)#

-The SLCP benchmark features a simple likelihood but a complex, multimodal posterior distribution.
-This tests how well models can learn intricate posterior structures.
+The SLCP benchmark features a simple likelihood but a complex, multimodal posterior distribution (typically four symmetric modes).
+This tests how well models can learn intricate posterior structures from a non-linear mapping.

 What you’ll learn: